But this I say, He which soweth sparingly shall reap also sparingly; and he which soweth bountifully shall reap also bountifully. 2 Corinthians 9:6-8

 I remember distinctly the day I received that word.
 I thought, “Wow, God will make sure I always have everything I need in abundance, that is great news!”

 Guess where that scripture is found?
 2 Corinthians 9:6-9

 But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
-So, let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.
+So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.
 And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work.
 As it is written: “He has dispersed abroad, He has given to the poor; His righteousness endures forever.”

 There is certainly a way to have all grace about toward us…to have all sufficiency in all things…to have an abundance for every good work.
 That way is to be a generous, bountiful giver.
-To have that word God gave me, I must first sow and not sparingly.

 May God give us all a generous heart.
 A heart to give above and beyond what we feel is required of us.
 A heart like His.
 This year, may you and I become, a generous source of blessing to those whom the Lord leads us to bless.
-That…is my hearts cry.

 Appoint My Days

 I give all my cares and troubles to the Lord.
 I don’t hold onto them or worry and become troubled.
 I am fully persuaded that God will always take good care of me.
 I am not friends with the world; therefore, I don’t receive what the world has to say about me or my situation.
 My heart is fixed on the Word of God!

 1 Peter 3:11, Colossians 4:6, Proverbs 13:3, James 4:4, Proverbs 21:23, Psalm 55:22

 *If this motivation has ministered to you, please sign up to the right of this page to receive these motivations in your inbox daily.